Mon - Fri 9am - 5pm

 Conductive hearing loss occurs when sounds struggle to reach the eardrum from the outer ear.
 These causes usually only impact the ability to perceive sounds, and noise will often appear to be fainter than usual.
 Some of the causes of conductive hearing loss include:

 Unlike sensorineural hearing loss, a conductive hearing loss can be reversed and effectively managed with the right form of treatments.
 CHL can be treated at home, but sometimes medical or surgical treatments may be required to correct the condition.
-In the case of wax build up, wax removers, syringes or cleaners can help resolve the situation, whereas if infection or abnormal growths are present, then medical procedures may be sought.
+In the case of wax build up, ear wax removal tools such as syringes, extractors or cleaners can help resolve the situation.
+Whereas if infection or abnormal growths are present, then medical procedures may be sought.
 Clearing excessive wax or fluids out of the ear canal can often remove conductive hearing loss.
 That's where we come in...

 ACU-Life Ear Wax Removal Syringe